 A master's degree in business administration can prepare individuals for careers associated to stock brokers in corporate finance and insurance.

 - Commodities broker

 - Investment banker

-The U.S. Bureau of Labor Statistics (BLS) predicted faster than average overall growth in the total number of jobs available to securities, commodities and financial services sales agents in general, with expected job growth of 10% from 2014 to 2024.
-According to the BLS in 2015 securities, commodities and financial services sales agents earned a median salary of $71,550.
+The U.S. Bureau of Labor Statistics (BLS) predicted an average overall growth in the total number of jobs available to securities, commodities and financial services sales agents in general, with expected job growth of 4% from 2019 to 2029.
+According to the BLS in 2020 securities, commodities and financial services sales agents earned a median salary of $64,770.